 - The child can testify in front of a judge, without her parents present.

-- The child can talk to the judge outside the courtroom, for example, in the judge's office or at a restaurant.
+- The child can talk to the judge outside the courtroom, for example, in the judge's office.

 - An expert can help identify what the child wants.